-The 'Black to the Future- A Sankofa approach to the exchange of youth work practice' is a 20 month innovative intergenerational project for youth workers from the African Diaspora in Amsterdam, Bonn/Cologne and London.
-It is based on the principles of Sankofa which in the Twi language of Ghana translates as ‘go back and get it’.
+The 'Black to the Future- A Sankofa approach to the exchange of youth work practice' was a 20 month innovative intergenerational project for youth workers from the African Diaspora in Amsterdam, Bonn/Cologne and London.
+It was based on the principles of Sankofa which in the Twi language of Ghana translates as ‘go back and get it’.

-Through a series of study visits/ work shadowing activities and dialogue sessions, the project will acknowledge the development of youth work practices with African Diaspora communities in these 3 cities but to also explore earlier learning and knowledge, alongside contemporary models to enhance the current skills and competence of younger youth workers.
+Through a series of study visits/ work shadowing activities and dialogue sessions, the project acknowledged the development of youth work practices with African Diaspora communities in these 3 cities but also explored earlier learning and knowledge, alongside contemporary models to enhance the current skills and competence of younger youth workers.

-The project methodologies draw on a number of interrelated processes from both global North and South which reflect the ways of supporting young people in communities which will also have a level of familiarity to some of the youth workers on the programme, including : Informal Education; Sankofa; Ubuntu and The U Process (Theory U).
+The project methodologies drew on a number of interrelated processes from both global North and South which reflect the ways of supporting young people in communities which also had a level of familiarity to some of the youth workers on the programme, including : Informal Education; Sankofa; Ubuntu and The U Process (Theory U).

-The project will seek to deliver the following outcomes:
+The project sought to deliver the following outcomes:

 •A programme of at least 6 national intergenerational sessions in home countries and 3 x 5 day transnational intergenerational study-visits and work shadowing opportunities for a total of 30 youth workers /managers aged 21+